matthiasn/Clojush/README.md

 - Clojush instruction names use "_" instead of "." since the latter has special meaning when used in Clojure symbols.
-- Equality instructions use "eq" rather than "=" since the latter in not explicitly allowed in clojure symbols.
+- Equality instructions use "eq" rather than "=" since the latter in not explicitly allowed in Clojure symbols.
 - for similar reasons +, -, *, /, %, <, and > are replaced with  add, sub,
   mult, div, mod, lt, and gt.
 - Boolean literals are true and false (instead of TRUE and FALSE in